Gamba Castle – Châtillon

 A large park and over 150 works of art: paintings, sculptures, installations, photo collections

-After a long restoration, Gamba Castle, built in the early 1900s, has become the venue of the Museum of modern and contemporary art in the city of Châtillon.
+For many years only the park could be visited but, after a long restoration, Gamba Castle, built in the early 1900s, was opened to the public and has become the venue of the Museum of modern and contemporary art in the city of Châtillon.

 The permanent collection is made of 150 works of art including paintings, sculptures, installations, graphic and photographic collections, belonging to the regional collection going from the end of the nineteenth century until today.

 The exhibition route is divided into 13 halls on the first and second floors of the castle; a part of the works is kept in an archive room on the second floor which can only be visited by reservation.
 The third floor and the roof terrace, inside the central tower of the castle, are dedicated to temporary exhibitions.

 Among the works on display there are landscapes by William Turner, Cesare Maggi, Leonardo Bazzaro, sculptures by Arturo Martini, Umberto Mastroianni, Arnaldo Pomodoro and paintings by Filippo De Pisis, Carlo Carrà and Renato Guttuso.

 The museum is also the seat of the regional art gallery.